golang/example/gotypes/go-types.md

-The table below summarizes which kinds of object may be declared at each level of the tree of lexical blocks.
+The table below summarizes which kinds of objects may be declared at each level of the tree of lexical blocks.